KIT-Workflows/DFT-VASP/README.md

 - Step 4.
 A double click on the WaNo will allow you to make the setups in the Input parameters.
 - Step 5.
 Name your WaNo with `Ctrl+S`, and running it with `Ctrl+R` command.

+## Acknowledgements
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 957189 (BIG-MAP).
+It is also part of BATTERY 2030+ initiative under grant agreement No. 957213.

 ## License & copyright
   Developer: Celso Ricardo C. Rêgo,
   Multiscale Materials Modelling and Virtual Design,